allenjedb/allenjedb.github.io/_posts/2022-01-22-Bookstore-Writeup.md

 platform: thmicon.webp
 ---

-Medium rated TryHackMe machine that covers some basic API pentesting, FUZZING the API using our own python script to gain User access and analyzing a C program using **_Ghidra_** to escalate privilege.
+Medium rated TryHackMe machine that covers some basic API pentesting, FUZZING the API using our own python script to gain User access and analyzing a C program using **_Ghidra_** to escalate privilege to Root.

 <!--more-->